monitor

 Monitors act as terminal redirects and so expose the same methods, as well as several additional ones, which are documented below.

 Like computers, monitors come in both normal (no colour) and advanced (colour) varieties.
+Advanced monitors be right clicked, which will trigger a monitor_touch event.

 Recipes